IWAE-TIME/alpsim.github.io/content/documentation/methods/spinmc/cluster.md

 weight: 3
 ---

-Near the critical temperature $T_c$, the system exhibits long-range correlations, and local update methods become inefficient due to critical slowing down.
+Near the critical temperature $T_c$ of a system, the system exhibits long-range correlations, and local update methods become inefficient due to critical slowing down.
+Local update propositions are always rejected during the simulation, and the system seems to be trapped in a specific state configuration.
 Cluster update algorithms address this issue by flipping large clusters of spins in a single step, allowing the system to explore configuration space more effectively.

 ## Wolff Algorithm